coeit/graphql-server-model-codegen/README.md

 *attributes* | Object | The key of each entry is the name of the attribute and the value should be the a string indicating the type of the attribute.
 See [table](types-spec) below for allowed types.
 Example: ```{ "attribute1" : "String", "attribute2: "Int" }```
 *associations* | Object | The key of each entry is the name of the association and the value should be an object describing the associations.
 See [Associations Spec](associations-spec) section below for the specifications of the associations.

-EXAMPLES OF VALIDS JSON FILES
+EXAMPLES OF VALID JSON FILES

 ```
 //Dog.json